EVOLVED-5G/CAPIF_API_Services/README.md

   - Adjusted the register flow for exposer and invoker.
   - End points used in that flow are changed.
   - API Provider Management tests adapted to use TLS.

+# CAPIF Tool Release 2.2

+This CAPIF services have several changes:
+ - exposer is changed to provider, according to specs.

 [Open API Descriptions of 3GPP 5G APIs]: https://github.com/jdegre/5GC_APIs  "Open API Descriptions of 3GPP 5G APIs"